bvelasquez/minitask/README.md

 # Task & Notes MCP Server

-A modern MCP (Model Context Protocol) server for task and notes management with an integrated web dashboard.
-This server allows LLMs to manage tasks and notes while providing a clean web interface for human interaction.
+A modern MCP (Model Context Protocol) server for task and notes management with an integrated React web dashboard.
+This project provides a dual-mode architecture: a standalone web server managed by PM2 for the dashboard interface, and an MCP server that communicates with LLMs while using the web server's API for data operations.

+## Architecture

+### Dual-Mode Design

+This project uses a sophisticated dual-mode architecture:

+1. **PM2-Managed Web Server** (`standalone-web-server.ts`):
+   - Runs continuously via PM2 on port 3020
+   - Serves the React frontend dashboard
+   - Provides REST API endpoints
+   - Handles WebSocket connections for real-time updates
+   - Independent of MCP server lifecycle

+2. **MCP Server** (`mcp-server.ts`):
+   - Communicates with LLMs via stdio protocol
+   - Makes HTTP requests to the web server's API
+   - Ensures web server is running before starting
+   - Can auto-restart web server if needed

+### Component Overview

+- **Frontend**: React TypeScript application with Vite build system
+- **Backend**: Express.js server with Socket.io for real-time updates
+- **Database**: SQLite for persistent storage
+- **Process Management**: PM2 for web server lifecycle
+- **MCP Protocol**: SDK-based implementation for LLM communication

 ## Features